VectorInstitute/FL4Health/README.md

 [FedBN](https://arxiv.org/abs/2102.07623)
 </td>
 <td>
-FedBN implements a very light version of personalization wherein clients exhange all parameters in their model except for anything related to batch normalization layers, which are only learned locally
+FedBN implements a very light version of personalization wherein clients exchange all parameters in their model except for anything related to batch normalization layers, which are only learned locally.
 </tr>
 <tr>
 <td>